p4ulor/HTML-and-CSS/README.md

-- Notes, demos & explanation of stuff about HTML & CSS and some JavaScript.
+- Notes, demos & explanation of stuff about HTML & CSS and some JavaScript
 - It's recommended to open this repo using VSC.
 The editor comes built-in with documentation of the various commands and elements, which can be viewed when hovering the cover over them

 ## Online sandboxes